 How to

-You can create commands using the /packmind-create-command command in your AI coding assistant.
+You can create commands using the/packmind-update-playbook skill in your AI coding assistant.

 - Open your IDE and your coding assistant in agentic mode.